timvandermeij/mobile-radio-tomography/README.md

 Running the tools
 =================

 Now that we have a copy of the software, we can run the tools.
-Use `sudo` if your user is not part of the `dialout` or `uucp` group.
+Use `sudo` in front of commands if your user is not part of the `dialout` or `uucp` group.

 XBee configurator
 -----------------